HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 -   Add/Remove the assets used (images, `.md` files, etc.)
 -   In `index.py`
     -   Add/Remove the app import
-    -   Add/Remove the menu link
+    -   Add/Remove the menu link in the two relevant dictionaries
-    -   Add/Remove the callback mapping

 #### Include an asset?